WE ASKED UPK PROVIDERS HOW A RATIO DECREASE WOULD AFFECT THEM.

 No Safety Justification

 Programs universally question the rationale.
-The state has not provided evidence that 1:12 is unsafe.
-The move appears to be regulatory, not child-safety, driven.
+No evidence has been provided that 1:12 is unsafe.
+This appears to be a policy decision, not a child-safety one.

 Data reflects self-reported responses from program directors and providers.
 Financial figures are program estimates.